 Ephraim Keyser (10-6-1850 to 1937)He was the son of Moses and Elizabeth Keyser, both born in Germany (according to the 1880 Federal Census).

 He was educated at the City College of Baltimore and studied art in the Maryland Academy of Arts in 1871-72.
-He went to Munich in 1872 and studied under Widmann in the Academy of Fine Arts, where he won a silver medal for a bronze statue.
-He remained there until 1876, when he moved to Berlin, and entered the studio of Albert Wolff, under whose tuition he modeled a figure of Psyche, for which he gained the Michael Beer prize, enabling him to spend a year in Italy.
+He went to Munich in 1872 and studied under Widmann in the Academy of Fine Arts, where he won a silver medal for a bronze statue, 'The Page'.
+He remained there until 1876, when he moved to Berlin, and entered the studio of Albert Wolff, under whose tuition he modeled a figure of 'Psyche' (Cincinnati Art Museum), for which he gained the Michael Beer prize, enabling him to spend a year in Italy.

-Works: the statue of , erected by the government at Annapolis, Maryland (1883); the design for the tomb of Chester A. Arthur, President of the United States, at Albany, NY; and various busts- President Grover Cleveland, Cardinal Gibbons, Sidney Lanier, and Henry Harland.
-He also worked on cemetery statues and memorials.
+Works: the statue of Major General Baron DeKalb, erected by the government at Annapolis, Maryland (1883); the design for the tomb of Chester A. Arthur, President of the United States, at Albany, NY; and various busts- President Grover Cleveland, Cardinal Gibbons, Sidney Lanier, General Thomas Shryock, Professor M. Newell, Dr. Daniel Gilman and Henry Harland.
+He also worked on cemetery statues and memorials and many are contained in the Baltimore Hebrew Cemetery.
+His other works include 'The Falcon', 'The Old Story', 'Titania' and 'A Duet'.

 Christoph (Charles) Meineke (1782 to 1850)